Category:

 Media Frenzy

 The arrival of the octuplets caused an international media frenzy, largely negative, and Suleman was given the nickname in the media of "Octomom."
-The Octomom received several death threats daily and faced protesters on her front lawn.
+She received death threats daily and faced protesters on her front lawn.
 Many questioned Suleman's ability to provide for her many children, although she claimed to be able to independently support them.
 Due to health concerns, the babies were released from the hospital at different intervals.
-When Suleman brought the seventh octuplet home on April 1, 2009, vandals threw a baby seat through the back window of her van.
-Suleman quickly hired the Killeen Furtney Law Group to represent her, but they ended their involvement with the case after they too began receiving death threats.
+When Nadya brought the seventh octuplet home on April 1, 2009, vandals threw a baby seat through the back window of her van.
+Suleman quickly hired the Killeen Furtney Law Group to represent her, but they ended their involvement with the case after they, too, began receiving death threats.
 She next hired Victor Munoz, but he quit after just a few days.

 Media Appearances

 Suleman also appeared in Cledus T. Judd's music video "Honey."
-She starred in the low budget horror film in which she played Vanessa, a film student, in "666 the Devil's Child" in 2012.
-She appeared in the adult film "Octomom Home Alone" in 2012, which received four AVN award nominations.
+She starred in the 2012 low-budget horror film "666 the Devil's Child," in which she played a film student named Vanessa.
+She also appeared in the adult film "Octomom Home Alone" in 2012, which received four AVN award nominations.
 The film also won the award for "Best Celebrity Video."
-In 2017, Suleman gave an interview for the Bravo show "Andy Cohen's Then & Now."
+In 2017, Nadya gave an interview for the Bravo show "Andy Cohen's Then & Now."

 Bankruptcy and Controversy